Area development Zuidelijk Westerkwartier

 - Improving water quality: this means working to ensure clean and healthy surface water and groundwater.

-- Improved water retention: this not only helps to limit the impact of drought, but also reduces flooding during extreme rainfall.
+- Improved water retention: this helps to limit the impact of drought, and reduces flooding during extreme rainfall.

-- At the same time, the province of Groningen also has an important goal within the Zuidelijk Westerkwartier: establishing the National Nature Network (NNN).
+- At the same time, the Groningen provincial executive also has an important goal within the Zuidelijk Westerkwartier: establishing the National Nature Network (NNN).

-The province and water authority measures for nature and water together as much as possible.
+The provincial executive and the water authority implement measures for nature and water together as much as possible.
 This prevents duplication of work and double inconvenience for the residents of the area.

 Combating flooding and water shortages